dfdazac/dfdazac.github.io/_posts/2018-08-14-06-neural-networks-numpy.md

 ### Deriving the gradients

 To specify the label for an input vector we will use a vector with a one hot encoding, so that the vector has $K$ elements, all zero, except for the position of the correct label, which is one.
-Let's say we observe a target vector $\mathbf{t}$ for class $m$ (so that the element at position $k$ is one and the rest are zero) for an input vector $\mathbf{x}$, then the negative log-likelihood with this single observation is
+Let's say we observe a target vector $\mathbf{t}$ for class $k$ (so that the element at position $k$ is one and the rest are zero) for an input vector $\mathbf{x}$, then the negative log-likelihood with this single observation is

 $$
 \begin{align}